joshuapalicka/joshuapalicka.github.io/kenworth.md

 by allowing each truck to be custom-ordered through submitting Option Approval Requests (OARs).
 This process produces unique Bills of Materials (BOMs) for each order, which can lead to the generation of Requests For Engineering Information (REIs) when a part cannot be automatically fitted onto the truck.
 These REIs require an engineer at Kenworth to fit parts on a truck.
-The BOMs are generated based on combinations of sales codes and OARs.
+The BOMs are generated based on combinations of sales codes (part numbers) and OARs.
 With each truck being custom-built, there are thousands of combinations, presenting unique challenges for engineers on each order.
 At the time, there was no way to relate what was ordered on the truck to the amount of work that would be required by the engineering team to ensure the truck was built on time.

 ### Project description
 My team, which included three other students and me, were paired with Kenworth for our CS Senior Capstone Project.
-Our project explored the relationship between Sales Codes and OARs in the Kenworth database to build a proof-of-concept machine learning model for predicting the number of REIs a given truck would have (which roughly translates to how much time an engineer must spend fitting parts onto the truck) based on BOMs and Sales Codes.
+Our project explored the relationship between sales codes and OARs in the Kenworth database to build a proof-of-concept machine learning model for predicting the number of REIs a given truck would have (which roughly translates to how much time an engineer must spend fitting parts onto the truck) based on BOMs and sales codes.
 The aim was to identify which Sales Codes or OARs drove REIs and to provide insights to the Kenworth Data Science team for further development.

 ### Collaboration